ic1618/Microsoft-Project15-ELP/docs/gettingstarted.md

 pip install ffmpeg
 pip install ffprobe
 ```
-## CUDA, cudnnn installation for Yolov4 and Faster-RCNN (Ignore if not using GPU)
+## CUDA, cuDNN installation for Yolov4 and Faster-RCNN (Ignore if not using GPU)
-- Links to installations
+To run these models on GPU, you need to have exact versions of CUDA and cudnn installed.
+This allows for machine learning inference to take place on your GPU, rather than CPU.
+Running this inference on GPU typically speeds up the inference time by around 10 times that of a similar year released CPU (GPU dependent).

+The versions needed are:
+* CUDA 10.0
+* cuDNN 7.4